dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

   ```

   Carefully note that the last two values do not mean the same thing.
 Many
-  languages only permit only one "level" of nullability, but in Dhall you can
+  languages only permit one "level" of nullability, but in Dhall you can nest
-  nest the `Optional` type to an arbitrary depth and each layer is distinct.
+  the `Optional` type to an arbitrary depth and each layer is tracked
+  separately.

 `Some` is a keyword that requires an argument, meaning that `Some 1` is a valid
 expression, but `Some` by itself is not valid.
 However, `None` is more